AliceAponasko/EOLearn/README.md

 ## To Do

-- pull to refresh
+- add pull to refresh to the courses page
-- courses page empty state
+- add courses page empty state
 - add caching for courses
 - add slide show download progress
+- add unit tests
+- add UI tests
+-